slowernews/wisdom-tldr/README.md

 <!--
-> *'We have knowledge of a thing only when we have grasped its cause.' -- Aristotle* -->
+> *'We have knowledge of a thing only when we have grasped its cause.' -- Aristotle*

+“We don’t rise to the level of our expectations; we fall to the level of our training.” -Archilochus -->

 HOWEVER... mastery is the main trigger of [arrogance](#on-arrogance).
 There's always room for improvement: be [humble](#on-humbleness).